pleonex/PlayMobic/docs/MODS.md

 > [!NOTE]
 > The decoder skips _four_ bytes after reading the video frame date if the video
-> codec is `N3` and the first 16-bits value of the video data has the highest
-> bit set to 1.
-It's unknown at this moment if it's some adjustment from the
+> codec is `N3` and it's a key frame.
+It's unknown at this moment if it's some
-> internal logic of video decoding or there are four byte to skip.
+> adjustment from the internal logic of video decoding or there are four byte to
+> skip.

+The size of the audio blocks is fixed for some encoders:

+- FastAudio: 0x28 bytes.
+- IMA-AD PCM: 0x84 if it's a key frame, 0x80 bytes otherwise.
+- Raw PCM-16: 0x200 bytes.